microsoft/PlanetaryComputerExamples/CONTRIBUTING.md

 From there you'll be able to run all Jupyter Notebook examples.

+### Integration with Data Catalog site

+Running the `./scripts/server` script also starts a local webserver that can source notebook files to the Planetary Computer docs site development environment.
+That project is pre-configured to integrate with this server.
+After running `./scripts/server` from within this project, run `./scripts/update --devdocs` from the Planetary Computer website project and it will treat this local instance as the source for external docs notebooks.
+See that project's ETL readme for more information.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a